MarcSerraPeralta/Variational_QMonteCarlo/journal.md

 **Results and comments**

-After implementing the Metropolis algorithm we have to chech that functions are properly sampled.
+After implementing the Metropolis algorithm we have to check that functions are properly sampled.
 We perform this analysis for a very simple function, a gaussian.
 The parameter that needs to be fixed is the trial move standard deviation, because we made a choice to perform trial moves according to a gaussian distribution, which is clearly balanced.

 $`\sigma_{tm}=10`$             |  $`\sigma_{tm}=1`$
 :-------------------------:|:-------------------------: